stevenzhujr/Website/content/about.md

 ### Courses

-- Data Structures and Algorithms. (instructed in C++)
+- Data Structures and Algorithms.
+(C++)

-- Object Oriented Design and Implementation. (instructed in C++)
+- Object Oriented Design and Implementation.
+(C++)

 - Foundations of Analog and Digital Circuits and Systems.

-- Introduction to Deep Learning (instructed in Python)
+- Introduction to Deep Learning (Python)

 ### Languages

-I have academic experience in C++ and Java while learning Python and HTML independently through projects.
+I have academic experience in C++ and Java and have independently learned Python and HTML through personal projects.

 ### Work Experience

-I am a member of [OCAQ II](https://ocaqpi.ece.ucsb.edu/) as part of professor Daniel Blumenthal's lab at UCSB.
-My current project involves taking measurements of the quality factor and dispersion of various photonic integrated devices and designing photonic chips through the use of gdsfactory and klayout.
+I am a member of [OCAQ II](https://ocaqpi.ece.ucsb.edu/) as part of Professor Daniel Blumenthal's lab at UCSB.
+My current project involves measuring the quality factor and dispersion of various photonic integrated devices and designing photonic chips using gdsfactory and KLayout.

-I am also working part-time at UCSB as a [Facility Services Operator](https://conferences.ucsb.edu/student-employment).
-This position has developed my interpersonal and time management skills.
+I am also working part-time at UCSB as a [Facility Services Operator](https://conferences.ucsb.edu/student-employment), where I have developed strong interpersonal and time management skills.

-Previously, I interned at a company named [Trina Solar](https://www.trinasolar.com/us) in the summer of 2022.
-I handled data entry as well as managed weekly presentations.
-Trina was my introduction to work culture and taught me work etiquette.
+Previously, I interned at a company named [Trina Solar](https://www.trinasolar.com/us) during the summer of 2022.
+In this role, I handled data entry and managed weekly presentations, providing me with my first exposure to professional work culture and workplace etiquette.

 ### Projects

-I have completed a Pingpong Ball Launcher Project in my ECE 5 class.
-Collaborating with my teammates, I used Solidworks to design and 3-D print a turret that launches pingpong balls.
-We operated it with a PS4 controller remotely through Arduino with C++ code.
+- Pingpong Ball Launcher: In my ECE 5 class, I collaborated with teammates to design and 3D print a turret using SolidWorks.
+The turret is operated remotely via a PS4 controller and Arduino with C++ code.

-During my internship at Trina, I started a project to automate weekly presentations.
-I used Python to fetch elements and screenshots from websites using XPath and the Selenium library.
-Then, the program automatically compiled them into a presentation using the Python pptx and Pillow libraries.
+- Automation of Weekly Presentations: During my internship at Trina Solar, I developed a Python script using Selenium and XPath to fetch web content, compile screenshots, and generate presentations with Python pptx and Pillow libraries.

-I  have finished my Conrad's Game of Life project.
-This is my personal project which used java to implement Conrad's game of life and the Java AWT library for the user interface.
+- Conrad's Game of Life: This personal project involved implementing Conrad's Game of Life in Java, with a user interface built using the Java AWT library.

-As a member of [IEEE](https://www.ieee.org/), I have completed various projects including a PCB ornament and a flipflop clock.
+- IEEE Projects: As an active member of IEEE, I have completed various projects, including a PCB ornament and a flip-flop clock.

-I have more undergoing projects but I plan to focus on my research at the Blumenthal lab first and foremost.
-As a side project, I plan to work with Unity on an introductory project this coming school year.
+I have several ongoing projects but am currently prioritizing my research in the Blumenthal lab.
+As a side project, I plan to explore Unity for an introductory project in the upcoming school year.

 Learn more at my [projects page.](/projects)